 Why do we use the word “rescue”?
 Let’s say there’s unexpected severe weather and 50-100 bikers need to quickly be removed from a dangerous situation or the race has to be cancelled.
 Or it’s a day of record heat and 30 bikers need to drop out.
 How do they get to Ludington?
 That’s the job of the rescue/support crews.
 Note that the Big M checkpoint requires a $5 daily use fee per vehicle (self-service kiosk).

 No bike or wheel swaps are allowed during the race.
 See the Rider’s Guide under More Info for all the rules and more.

 Endurance is all about heart. — Bear Grylls

-- Heavy shade in Manistee National Forest (during peak sun; miles 130-190)
+- Cloud cover is typical and heavy shade in the Manistee National Forest (during peak sun; miles 130-190)